Skip to Main Content

 Email: create@miamioh.edu

-Visit the C+I Staff page for a list of staff and areas of expertise.
+Visit the Makerspace staff for our staff contact information and areas of expertise.